Simple and Effective Budgeting Techniques for Students

 1. Track Your Expenses

 The first step in creating a budget is to understand where your money is going.
 Keep track of all your expenses, including tuition, rent, utilities, groceries, transportation, entertainment, and any other purchases.
-You can use a notebook, an Excel spreadsheet, or budgeting apps to record your expenditures.
+You can use a notebook, a Microsoft Excel spreadsheet, or popular budgeting apps to record your expenditures.
 By monitoring your spending habits, you gain insight into areas where you may be overspending and identify opportunities for saving money.

 2. Create a Realistic Budget